- Metallurgy of Martensitic Steels

 as an Alternative to Press Hardening Steel

 Martensitic steel grades provide a cold formed alternative to hot formed press hardening steels.
 Not all product shapes can be cold formed.
 For those shapes where forming at ambient temperatures is possible, design and process strategies must address the springback which comes with the high strength levels, as well as eliminate the risk of delayed fracture.
-The potential benefits associated with cold forming are lower energy costs and improved cycle times compared with hot forming processes.
+The potential benefits associated with cold forming include lower energy costs, reduced carbon footprint, and improved cycle times compared with hot forming processes.

 Highlighting product forms achievable in cold stamping, an automotive steel Product Applications Laboratory formed a Roof Center Reinforcement from 1.4 mm CR1200Y1470T-MS using conventional cold stamping rather than roll forming, Figure 6.
 Using cold stamping allows for the flexibility of considering different strategies when die processing which may result in reduced springback or incorporating part features not achievable with roll forming.